-TOP 4 Cancers treated5

-Moreover, endoscopes are used not only for detecting and diagnosing lesions, but also for their therapeutic treatment.
+TOP 4 Cancers treated5 Moreover, endoscopes are used not only for detecting and diagnosing lesions, but also for their therapeutic treatment.
 In addition to endotherapy devices equipped on gastrointestinal endoscopes we provide versatile medical devices for various hospital departments, such as urology and respiratory, and our devices are capable of treating about 100 diseases.
 By providing treatment methods for four of the five cancers with the highest number of cases-lung, colon, prostate, and stomach5-and developing therapeutic devices to help treat other cancers, Olympus is contributing to the health of people around the world.

+(Reference Data)

-(Reference Data) Data source: GLOBOCAN 2020 ©International Agency for Research on Cancer 2021
+Data source: GLOBOCAN 2020 @International Agency for Research on Cancer 2021

+Mortality

+5,000,000

+4,000,000

+2,000,000

+3,000,000

+1,000,000

-^{4} As of March 2021 ^{5} As of March 2021.
-Data source: GLOBOCAN2020 Excluding breast cancer, which is the top cancer in terms of cases Outline of Endoscopic Solutions Division (ESD) In the ESD, we contribute to the medical field with a variety of products and services, including endoscope systems, scopes (flexible and rigid), and medical services.
-Note: From FY2022, bronchoscopes, which were classified in the gastrointestinal endoscope segment of ESD, have been transferred into the respiratory segment of TSD.
-FY2021 actuals have also been restated in the same manner
+^{4} As of March 2022

+^{5} As of March 2022.
+Data source: GLOBOCAN2020 Excluding breast cancer, which is the top cancer in terms of cases

+Outline of Endoscopic Solutions Division (ESD)

+In the ESD, we contribute to the medical field with a variety of products and services, including endoscope systems, scopes (flexible and rigid), and medical services.

 Gastrointestinal Endoscope

 A group of products for inserting endoscopes into the digestive organs through natural orifices (mouth, nose, anus) for observation and diagnosis

+Please refer to pages 25 and 29 for details of the devices.

+Please refer to page 35 for outline of

+gastrointestinal endoscopy system

 Gastrointestinal endoscopy systems